Are you in full-time education and would like to gain experience working in a laboratory focusing on research into brain tumours?

 Research placements are a great opportunity to get gain experience, make contacts, and learn new skills.
 If you are interested please see below for current opportunities.

 The goal of Dr Michod's research group is to understand how epigenetic mechanisms contribute to the development and function of the central nervous system, and how alterations in these mechanisms can lead to disease such as brain tumours.
-You can read more about his research group here.
+You can watch more about this opportunity

 You must fulfil the following criteria to be eligible for this placement: